 Organizations often have hundreds of applications that users depend on to get their work done.
 Users access these applications from many devices and locations.
-New applications are added, developed, and sunset every day.
-With so many applications and access points, it's more critical than ever to use a cloud-based solution to manage user access to all applications.
+New applications are added, developed, and sunset all the time.
+With so many apps and access points, it's important to use an identity solution that works with them all.

 The Azure AD app gallery contains many popular applications that are already pre-configured to work with Azure AD as an identity provider.

 How does Azure AD work with apps?

 Azure AD sits in the middle and provides identity management for cloud and on-premises apps.